Common Injuries of the Shoulder

 Normally, the shoulder has a wide range of motion, making it the most mobile joint

-the scapula.
+socket in the scapula.
 Surrounding the shoulder is a group of muscles and ligaments.
 Ligaments

 connect the bones of the shoulders.
 Tendons connect the bones to surrounding muscle.